MegaPast2Future/PHYLACINE_1.2/docs/README.md

 - IUCN threat status
 - Phylogenetic trees
 - Current ranges
-- Counterfactural present natural ranges
+- Counterfactual present natural ranges

   ...for all extant and recently extinct species.

-To download the latest stable version of PHYLACINE (Version 1.2) or read our detailed metadata, vist our archive on DataDryad.
+To download the latest stable version of PHYLACINE (Version 1.2) or to read our detailed metadata, vist our archive on DataDryad.

 To cite PHYLACINE, please use the following:
->Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.-C. (In Reviw).
+>Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.-C. (In Review).
 PHYLACINE 1.2: The Phylogenetic Atlas of Mammal Macroecology.
 Ecology.

 If you have an error to report or a suggestion to improve the database, please contact us through this form.

-If you would like to see the latest developement version of PHYLACINE, please visit our [GitHub repo](https://github.com/MegaPast2Future/PHYLACINE_1.2).
+If you would like to see the latest development version of PHYLACINE, please visit our [GitHub repo](https://github.com/MegaPast2Future/PHYLACINE_1.2).

 ------